-The term “unbanked” applies to an individual or household that doesn’t use a traditional banking account or credit union for financial services.
+The term “unbanked” applies to an individual or household that doesn’t use a bank or credit union for financial services.
 An unbanked adult has no checking or savings account, relying instead on alternative financial services to pay for life’s expenses.

 What Does Unbanked Mean?

 First, it’s important to give a definition of “unbanked.”
 If a person is unbanked, that means they are not served by a bank or similar financial institution.
-If you are over the age of 18 and have no checking or savings account and no credit or debit card, you are considered to be an unbanked adult.
+If you are over the age of 18 and have no checking account or savings account, you are considered to be an unbanked adult.

 You may wonder, how do unbanked adults conduct financial transactions?
-How do they go about cashing checks without a bank account and pay bills?
+How do they go about cashing checks and paying bills without a bank account?

 Many unbanked individuals deal in cash, whether by their preference or due to their circumstances.
-In order to conduct everyday financial transactions, they may use check cashing services, payday advances or loans, pawn shops, and/or make payments with cash or money orders.
+In order to conduct everyday financial transactions, they may use cash, check-cashing services, prepaid debit cards, and/or money orders.

 Why Do People Become Unbanked?